Georgia Labor Laws Guide

 State employment-related laws

-Concerning state laws, the most prominent ones refer to employee background checks.
+The most prominent state laws refer to employee background checks.
 To ensure that employers make a sound hiring decision, they hire third parties to conduct background checks on job applicants.

 Right to work law in Georgia